ivanmonteiro/VideoCatalog/README.md

 ## Built With

--CassiniDev for self-hosting asp.net mvc web application
+-CassiniDev for self-hosting web application

--Bootstrap and jQuery
+-ASP.NET MVC, Bootstrap and jQuery

--FFMPEG - To generate thumbnails from video
+-FFMPEG - To generate thumbnails from videos